Hybrid Clivia flowers

 A beautiful bulb plant for the frost free garden, or potted to move indoors in winter; striking clusters of orange blooms that dangle from stalks, just above the dark green foliage; water more in spring and less in summer or winter

 Hybrid Clivia features showy clusters of lightly-scented orange trumpet-shaped flowers with buttery yellow throats at the ends of the stems from mid winter to late fall.
 Its attractive large sword-like leaves remain dark green in color throughout the year.
+The fruit is not ornamentally significant.

 Planting & Growing